 Under Colorado law, suppliers, subcontractors, or other persons providing labor or materials for work on your residential property may collect their money from you by filing a lien against your property.
 A lien can be filed against your residence when a supplier, subcontractor, or other person is not paid by your contractor for their labor or materials, even though you have already paid the contractor for these items.

 Applying for building permits

-You may obtain the appropriate permit application form from the Building Division.
+You may obtain the appropriate permit application form from the Littleton Permit Center.
 A PDF version is also available for download.
 Submittal requirements will depend upon the complexity of the project.
 Homeowners are permitted to draw blueprints for small projects, when the structure elements are not altered.
 It is suggested that for complex projects, a design professional be employed to provide the blueprints.
 Typical submittal requirements normally will include a plot plan, floor plan, framing plan, a sectional drawing and elevation drawings.
-Contact the Building Division for application information for your project.
+Contact the Permit Center for application information for your project.

 Once your application is accepted, our goal is to issue your permit as soon as possible.
 In most cases, for small projects, such as a patio cover, deck or basement finish, your permit will be reviewed and issued in about 15 working days, while larger projects, such as an addition to your home, may take a little longer.

 Regardless of the complexity of the application, the building permit fee, which is based on the estimated value of the work being done, is payable when the permit is issued.
 Make checks payable to the City of Littleton.

 Calling for inspections